chalabaj/Snafu/README.md

 If you restart from some step, existing restart files with the same name will be overwritten (e.g. if you restart from 10th step, all restart files after that step will be overwritten)..

-During the restart process, all previous output files (i.e. movie.xyz, energies.dat, restart*.in files, state.dat, snafu.out, velocities.xyz and PES.dat) will be copied to the folder named **PREV_RUN${N}** where N depends on number of previous restarts (PREV_RUN0 folder contains original simulation data).
+During the restart process, all previous output files (i.e. movie.xyz, energies.dat, restart*.in files, state.dat, snafu.out, velocities.xyz and PES.dat) will be copied to the folder named **PREV_RUN${N}** where N depends a on number of previous restarts (PREV_RUN0 folder contains original simulation data).
 If you redirect simulation output (python snafu.py > snafu.out) to a file other than the snafu.out, it will not be backed-up.

 The output files are opened in the "append" mode.
 This will ensure the continuation of output files, however, the original files will rather be backed-up.
 This is important since the restart procedure truncate all the output files (except of the snafu.out output file which start from empty file) after XX step.
 ## Input.in options: